 In October 2019, I summited Mount Kilimanjaro via the Lemosho route.
 This is the full overview of my Kilimanjaro Lemosho hike.
-I have a full list of Kilimanjaro related posts on the bottom of this post.

 - The Mweka route is merely an ‘exit’ route, it is the way out of the Mount Kilimanjaro park.
 After summiting Uhuru Peak from any of the routes, you will descent to either Mweka Camp or to Mweka gate directly (an extra 10 kilometers downhill).

 - The Eastern routes, the Marangu and Rongai routes, are referred to by the locals as the ‘Coca Cola routes’.
 These are the most popular routes, these have huts (instead of tents) and usually attract the

 - Umbwe is considered the toughest route as it has several steep climbs.
 Because of the way Umbwe is often broken down into smaller day portions (often into 5 days) it is actually quite doable, but still.

 - That leaves the Machame, Shira and Lemosho routes.
 Especially Shira and Lemosho are very similar.

 I finally decided on the Lemosho route to avoid the biggest crowds (Lemosho is now the 3rd/4th most popular route) and because of its gradual climb – a fairly safe bet to see how my body would react to higher altitude.
 It would at least allow my body to gradually acclimatize.
 And that – for me – was one of the key purposes, at least making sure I would make it and learn how my body would react to these extreme circumstances, also in preparation of future hikes (Annapurna, possible Everest Base Camp, etc).